dead-claudia/m-iso/README.md

 There's still things I want to add, in decreasing order of priority:

-- Hooks for customized pretty-printing.
+- `m.withAttr()` to make strings similarly to Mithril's making anonymous functions.
-- `m.withAttr()` to make function strings similarly to Mithril's making anonymous functions.
+- Hooks for an external renderer.
 - `m.request()` for easier access on server side.
 - `m.route()` for organizing routes.
 - An internal representation to manage component trees (and not just stringify them).
 Along with this would come `m.render()` on an existing root, and `m.redraw()`, `m.redraw.strategy()`, `m.startComputation()`, and `m.endComputation()` for dealing with redraws.
 This could also become pluggable.